 To-day's journey is to Dar Es Salaam, passing through the Mikumi National Park where it is possible to view a range of wildlife from the roadside, totally impervious to the passing traffic.
 To-day's drive time is extended due to the heavier amount of traffic heading into the city but the sights and sounds of Dar's vibrant outer suburbs are sure to keep everyone entertained with the colourful shop fronts and their humorous catch phrases.
 On arrival in Dar Es Salaam the group will head to the lovely seaside campsite and prepare for departure to Zanzibar the next morning.

-DAY 12: Dar Es Salaam to Zanzibar (Optional) (B)
+DAY 12: Dar Es Salaam to Zanzibar (B)

-A ferry from Dar Es Salaam takes those opting to join this excursion to the "Spice Island,” where there is the the option to spend the next 3 nights.
+A ferry from Dar Es Salaam takes those opting to join this excursion to the "Spice Island,” where the next 3 nightswill be spent.
 Zanzibar is steeped in history and was one of the major starting points for most East African explorers in their quest for new lands.
 New passengers may join here to replace those that’ll leave at the end of the excursion to Zanzibar.

-Please note: Accommodation and meals are for traveller's own account whilst on Zanzibar, as experience has shown that passengers prefer to explore the island on their own and in accordance with their own budget.
-The Trip Leader is available and can arrange your accommodation, while meals can be enjoyed from a wide selection of restaurants.
+Please note: Meals are for traveller's own account whilst on Zanzibar, as experience has shown that passengers prefer to explore the island on their own and in accordance with their own budget.
+The Trip Leader is available and can arrange your activities, while meals can be enjoyed from a wide selection of restaurants.
 There are many optional activities to enjoy whilst on Zanzibar.

 PLEASE NOTE: New legislation prohibits the taking of photographs during the Zanzibar ferry ride.
 Spot fines can be issued if legislation is not obeyed.